MarSavar/ArtPalettesBot/README.md

 # 🎨 Art Palettes Bot
-A Twitter bot that uses K-means distribution to evaluate the six dominant colours from a work of art, and returns them in the form of a palette of hexadecimal values
+A Twitter bot that uses K-means distribution to evaluate the six dominant colours from a work of art, and returns them in the form of a palette of hexadecimal values.

 #### Original image